theimpossibleastronaut/rmw/README.md

 NOTE: That feature will not process wildcards unless the user is in a
 <WASTE>/files folder and the filespec actually exists in the present working
 directory.

-== Protected directories ==

-If 'PROTECT = /home/andy' is specified in the config file, /home/andy, and all dirs and files beneath it will be "protected"; they will be skipped, and this warning will be displayed:

-"File is in protected directory: <filename/dir>"

-WASTE folders and the rmw configuration/data directory are protected by default (there is no need to add a 'PROTECT =' line for them.

-Protection can by bypassed using -B

 == -t, --translate ==